JackKora/google_photos_migration/README.md

 ## Download your photos

-1. Use google Takeout
+1. Do Google Takeout to download your photos.
-1. Run `extract.sh`
+1. Unzip them all.
+Use `extract.sh` as a convenience script.

 ## Update EXIF date/time

+Google Photos is designed to work around photos having EXIF date (`DateTimeOriginal` tag) set.
+Without it you get a pile of photos that's not quite manageable.
+If you ever set date/time on photos within Google Photos, beware that the EXIF was not updated.
+Instead your export contains metadata in _.json_ files.

+Follow this section to set proper EXIF dates on your photos.
+Only _jpeg/jpg_ and _png_ are supported.
+Note that video formats aren't supported at all.

+1. Run `update_exif.py`.
+Sometimes an occasional update fails, likely due to corrupted EXIF headers.
-1. Copy the <image>.json metadata files for the failed images to save for later.
+1. Save these _<image>.json_ metadata files for the failed image updates if you need that info for later.
 Otherwise it will be deleted in the next step.

-1. Do Google Takeout for all your Photos.
-It exports files in a weird directory and filename structure.
-For each album and image file there is `metadata.json` that has a bunch of info.
+## Prepare folders for upload

+Another strange thing Google Photos do is a weird folder structure.
+You can see it for yourself.
+This step will do a few things:

+- Move all files into their proper album directories.
+- Rename album directories to their proper names based on _metadata.json_ info.
+And filter out an occasional non-ASCII character.
+- Move all files that aren't in albums into one directory called *\_NO_ALBUM\_*.
+- Remove parenthesis from filenames (why would you ever do that?!).

+Here's how:
-1. Run `extract.sh` to unzip everything
+1. Run `prepare_folders.py` and redirect output.
-1. Extract everything.
-1. Set EXIF `DateTimeOriginal` timestamps so Google Photos can properly sort them.
-This step is needed if you previously set timestamps in Google Photos, which does not change the EXIF on the image and only stores the timestamp in metadata.
-1.
+1. Look for `E ` in the output to double check for potential errors.

 ## Upload to Google Photos

 Use your favorite uploader.
+There are a few out there:
+- I tried [gpphotos_uploader-cli](https://github.com/gphotosuploader/gphotos-uploader-cli) and it was good but had a few problems.
+It kept creating duplicate folders and I kept running into Google API rate limit, which is only 10,000 a day.
+It's not nearly enough to upload a large library.
-There are a few out there.
-I tried gp_photo_uploader - it sucked.
-PickBackMan is a commercial solution but it works better.
+- [PickBackMan](https://www.picbackman.com/) is a commercial solution and not cheap either.
+But it works well (Mac and Windows only).

+# Contributions & bugs

+You are welcome to contribute!
+If you see a bug, you can open an issue and I hope to get to it soon.
+Or create a pull request yourself :)

-# Open items
+# License

-1. Filter unicode out of album names
-1. Video timestamp support is not implemented yet.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file.